This is a quick overview of the main structures constituting the knee joint.

-The knee is bent and you are looking at it from the front, so the inside of the knee joint is widely exposed to show the soft tissue structures within.
+In this image, the knee is bent and you are looking at it from the front, so the inside of the knee joint is widely exposed to show the soft tissue structures within.

 The condyles and the notch